This ragù alla Bolognese is a hearty, slow-simmering sauce that is a perfect comfort food for cozy Winter evenings, Sunday suppers and holidays.

 This simple pappardelle recipe is a hand cut noodle made from our favorite pasta dough recipe.
 It's an easy shape to make that requires no special equipment and pairs perfectly with hearty sauces!

 We like to serve our Pappardelle alla Bolognese with extra Parmesan or Pecorino cheese, crusty bread and fresh basil leaves.
+It pairs lovely with a fresh green salad like our Arugula & Prosciutto Salad or our Tuscan Kale Salad.

 Pasta & Bolo - A Match Made in Heaven